millertechnologygroup/resh/docs/Filesystem_Storage/fs.md

 **Arguments:**
 - `target` - What to unmount (required)
-- `by` - How to find what to unmount: "target", "source", or "auto" (default: "auto")
+- `by` - How to find what to unmount: "target", "source", or "auto" (default: "target")
 - `force` - Force unmount even if busy (default: false)
 - `lazy` - Detach the filesystem now, clean up later (default: false)
 - `detach_children` - Also unmount child mounts (default: false)
 - `fail_if_not_mounted` - Fail if nothing is mounted there (default: false)
-- `timeout_ms` - How long to wait before giving up (default: 30000)
+- `timeout_ms` - How long to wait before giving up (default: 5000)
 - `dry_run` - Show what would be done without doing it (default: false)

 **Examples:**